th3c0rt3x/CyberDefenders/c50-AfricanFalls3/Solutions.md

 ## 2	  What is the IPv6 address of the DNS server used by 192.168.1.26? (####::####:####:####:####)

+To analyze UDP DNS traffic: Observe the traffic captured in the top Wireshark packet list pane.
+To view only UDP traffic related to the DHCP renewal, type udp. port == 53 (lower case) in the Filter box.

 Let's load capture file to anayze the DNS traffic, Since we are looking for the DNS server at 192.168.1.26 first let we look for the DNS server for the current capture.
-DNS Servce run on port 53 with UDP Protocol and we will filter the traffic for port & IPv6
+DNS Servce run on port 53 with UDP Protocol and we will filter the traffic for port & IPv6.

 let Look for the actual UDP Traffic from Statistics Menu >> Conversations >> UDP Tab and Check for **Limit to dislpay filter**